wleddy/jumpstat/www/templates/about.md

 What you can find out is where any available bikes are at just the moment that you ask.
 In order to answer our questions we have to constantly pester Jump's computer and then we compile the information we get back into a database.

-With the database we can figure out things like how many bikes actually operate in the area how many trips they take and even (using some guesswork, a Magic 8 Ball and a Ouija board) when they go in for recharge or service.
+With the database we can figure out things like how many bikes actually operate in the area, how many trips they take and even (using some guesswork, a Magic 8 Ball and a Ouija board) when they go in for recharge or service.

 __DONT PANIC!__ We are not tracking you.
 (But Jump Bike is, just sayin') We don't know who rides a bike or where they